-As a result of and in accordance with the Public Employees' Pension Reform Act of 2013 (PEPRA), employees who became members of PERS on or after January 1, 2013, and are not considered Classic Members under PERS, shall be considered "New Members" and pay one-half of the normal cost rate.
+As a result of and in accordance with the Public Employees' Pension Reform Act of 2013 (PEPRA), employees who became members of PERS on or after January 1, 2013, and are not considered Classic Members under PERS, shall be considered "New Members" and pay one-half of the normal cost rate, as set by PERS.
 The City shall not pay for any portion of the member contribution in accordance with Section 7522.30 (c) of the California Government Code.
-As of the date of Council adoption of this contract, the member contribution for New Members is 6.75% and is subject to change by PERS.
+As of the date of Council adoption of this contract, the member contribution for New Members is 6.5% and is subject to change by PERS.

-- 2. In implementing the provisions of paragraph 1 of this section, each affected employee shall be obligated to contribute any increase in employee contributions that should hereafter result from any state or federal enactment or action, which increases the total employee contribution rate above its current level of eight percent (8.0%) for Classic Members and six and three quarters percent (6.75%) for New Members. - 3.
+- 2. In implementing the provisions of paragraph 1 of this section, each affected employee shall be obligated to contribute any increase in employee contributions that should hereafter result from any state or federal enactment or action, which increases the total employee contribution rate above its current level of 8.0% for Classic Members and 6.5% for New Members. - 3.
 The City currently has a contract with the Public Employees Retirement System (PERS) to provide miscellaneous Classic Members with a 2.5% at 55 retirement benefit, Section 21354.4 of the California Government Codes.